Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 An aerial view of Hong Kong's skyscrapers and architectural landscape, with the harbor in the distance and a clear blue sky above.

-Wan Chai is located on Hong Kong Island, 6.5 km (4 miles) from the Tsim Sha Tsui neighborhood, and it’s considered to be one of the best areas in the city for backpackers and tourists looking for where to stay in Hong Kong on a budget!
+Wan Chai is located on Hong Kong Island, 6.5 km (4 miles) from the Tsim Sha Tsui neighborhood, and it’s considered one of the best areas in the city for backpackers and tourists looking for budget accommodation in Hong Kong!
 The area has a very similar vibe to Central Hong Kong but is a bit more laid-back and less crowded.

 You can spend your days in Wan Chai just walking around the neighborhood and admiring the beautiful architecture, a remnant from Colonial history.
-While walking around, you can opt to roam freely or follow the Wan Chai Heritage Trail, but no matter what you choose, be sure to stop by and take photos of the Blue House (map) and the Wan Chai Pak Tai Temple.
+While walking around, you can either roam freely or follow the Wan Chai Heritage Trail; no matter what you choose, be sure to stop by to take photos of the Blue House (map) and the Wan Chai Pak Tai Temple.

-I would also recommend paying a visit to the Hopewell Centre (map) – a circular skyscraper that’s home to quite a few retail stores and even a revolving restaurant.
+I would also recommend visiting the Hopewell Center (map) – a circular skyscraper home to several retail stores and even a revolving restaurant.
 You can also catch one of the night races at the Happy Valley Racecourse or simply spend a couple of hours relaxing at Wan Chai Park (map).

 A collage of three hotel photos to stay in Wan Chai, Hong Kong, including a twin bedroom with simple decor, a spacious lobby with a bookshelf wall, and a cozy sitting area with a circular table and grey sofas